jayeshcme/moviefix/README.md

 ### Installing Prerequisites (NPM & Nodejs)
 [Click here to download and install npm ](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-OR Follow the below steps.
+OR Follow the below steps

 1. Installing NodeJs and NPM - The only way you can install NodeJS is through their official website.
 Installing NodeJS will also automatically download NPM on your machine.
 [Click here to download the nodejs version.](https://nodejs.org/en/download)